-If there is disagreement on the resolution of adverse effects and the disagreement cannot be resolved, FHWA will follow the requirements of 36 CFR 800.7 to complete the Section 106 review process.
-FHWA will request the comments of the ACHP and notify all consulting parties of the request.
+If there is disagreement on the resolution of adverse effects and the disagreement cannot be resolved, the lead federal agency will follow the requirements of 36 CFR 800.7 to complete the Section 106 review process.
+The lead federal agency will request the comments of the ACHP and notify all consulting parties of the request.
 The ACHP will respond within 45 days.
-FHWA will take these comments into consideration in reaching a final decision on how adverse effects will be resolved.
+The lead federal agency will take these comments into consideration in reaching a final decision on how adverse effects will be resolved.